mlupo/artwork-docs/The Ultimate Indecision Machine.md

 . . .<br>
 *Should I finally do that one thing. . . or not?*<br>

 Ask any question while holding the button down on the face of the device.
-Release the button and watch as the needle snaps to the center-line, right inbetween yes and no.
+Release the button and watch as the needle snaps to the center-line, right in-between yes and no.

 ### Tech Specs and Maintenance
 The device contains a small dc motor, powered by a single AA battery.
 The battery should last about a year with regular use.